nathonfowlie/education.aws.developer_associate/docs/fundamentals/ebs.md

 ## What's an EBS Volume?

-- An EC2 machine loses its root volume when it's manually terminated.
 - EBS is a network attached volume to persist data.
 - Can be de-ttached and re-attached to another EC2 instance in the same AZ.
-- To move volumes between AZs, need to take a snapshot first.
+- Bound to an AZ.
-- Have provisioned capacity (IOPS, and volume size).
+- Capacity must be provisioned in advance (IOPS, and volume size).
 - Billed for all provisioned capacity, even if it's not used.
 - Capacity can be increased as needed.
 - Only GP2 and IO1 can be used as boot volumes.
+- Enable "Delete on Termination" to delete the EBS volume when the EC2 instance is terminated.
+By default it's enabled on the root volume.

 ## EBS Attributes